ellisandrews/blackjack/README.md

 #### 2. Simulation Mode

 This mode allows the user to quickly simulate an arbitrary number of configurable games of blackjack.
-The user specifies a "strategy" to play (more on this later) and then runs it against an automated dealer.
+The user specifies a "strategy" to play (see [Strategies](#strategies) ) and then runs it against an automated dealer.
 At the conclusion of the simulation, some basic analytics and charts are created for the user summarizing the results.

 To launch the simulation game mode, run this script: